On this page:

 To be eligible for this temporary subsidy, you must:

-- have experienced temporary financial hardship due to an event that happened in the last 6 months (including COVID-19)
+• have experienced temporary financial hardship due to an event that happened in the last six months

-Find out more about the Additional Child Care Subsidy Temporary Financial on the Services Australia website.
+Find out more about the Additional Child Care Subsidy Temporary Financial Hardship on the Services Australia website.

 Pension loan schemes